math-comp/analysis/INSTALL.md

 ## How to clean your computer

-- If you installed the package `coq-mathcomp-analysis` and wish to get rid of it, just type
+- If you installed the package `rocq-mathcomp-analysis` and wish to get rid of it, just type
 ```
-$ opam remove coq-mathcomp-analysis
+$ opam remove rocq-mathcomp-analysis
 ```
-- However if you wish to clean the entire installation (including `coq` and `mathcomp` dependencies) you should remove the opam root we created for this purpose:
+- However if you wish to clean the entire installation (including `rocq` and `mathcomp` dependencies) you should remove the opam root we created for this purpose:
 ```
 $ rm -rf ~/.opam_mathcomp_analysis